 A fifth module, Early Years, is available for parents only of infants, toddlers and preschoolers.
 Each module offers six, scripted and easy-to-follow lessons.

 The Kids’ Turn Way, Grandparents is also available.
 This program module acknowledges grandparents in their increasingly important role when families reorganize.

 The material is suitable to offer by court systems, school districts, family service agencies, private schools, home school settings, faith-based organizations, private practitioners – any environment where children or parents involved in parental separation are in need of support.
 Social workers, educators, clergy and even paraprofessionals (with qualified supervision) are qualified to conduct the program.

 Learn more about the affordable pricing structure and purchasing the Kids’ Turn Way© curriculum.
-Low cost phone coaching is available upon request.

 Kids’ Turn really works.
 Dr. Jeffrey Cookston, San Francisco State University, conducted a four-year, longitudinal study of the Kids’ Turn program.
 The results, published in 2009, show that Kids’ Turn is accomplishing the very real goals of helping families through parental separation by:

 These very compelling outcomes continue to set Kids’ Turn apart from other separation and divorce services in the United States.
 View the entire evaluation report.